 - The Save Canvas As command saves the current canvas only into a separate file, while the current document remains in its original place.

 An additional quick access to saving a document is the save button in the VectorStyler status bar.
 Found at the bottom of the screen (next to the status line), the save button changes its colors from a neutral gray to red as the unsaved changes in the document accumulate.
 The color of the button indicates an important (or opportune) moment for saving the document.
 Clicking on the button will save the current document into its file, and if the document was not previously saved will prompt the user the file save view to select a suitable file name.

-Automatic document saving and backup options can be selected in the Document Files section of the application preferences.
+Automatic document saving and backup options can be selected in the Document Files section of the application settings.